When you think about updating or organizing your RV, do you struggle when you try to come up with RV bedroom ideas?

 RV Bedding Ideas

 RV beds can come in all shapes and sizes.
-Honestly, it's hard to know exactly how large your mattresses will be.
-Sometimes you have what is called a Queen 'short' mattress, or twin bunk mattresses.
+Honestly, it's hard to know exactly how large your RV mattress will be.
+Sometimes you have what is called a queen 'short' mattress, or narrow twin bunk mattresses.

 I love what Clementine did with her RV bedroom by adding the bright yellow comforter to her space.
 It contrasts so great with the blue and white on the walls.

-When you think about spicing up your RV bedroom, colored blankets, throw pillows, or comforters can really make a huge difference.
+When you think about spicing up your RV bedroom, colored blankets, throw pillows, or comforters can really make a huge difference and are simple RV decorating ideas that you can use.

 RV Bedroom Walls